insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/Dynamics Business Central/2021-12-11-generic-nav2015-extension.md

 5. A Change Log Setup (Table) List window appears.

-Now we can set the log table according to the following details:
+Now we can set the log table according to the following details :

 |ID|Name|Log Insertion|Log Modification|Log Deletion|
 |---|---|---|---|------|